PharosProtocol/core-v0/src/libraries/README.md

 # Libraries
-Stateless libraries unique to Modulus.
+Stateless libraries, structs, and interface definitions unique to Modulus.
 They are expected to be used both within the protocol and external modules.